natashache/TechTrends/README.md

   "test":  "yourURL"
 }
 ````
-You Also need to correct a `keys.js` file in the services directory to control the various options for the scrapper and the cruncher.
+You Also need to create a `keys.js` file in the services directory to control the various options for the scrapper and the cruncher.
 An example template can be found in the services directory.

-Now that you are all setup peruse the `package.json` and check out the various NPM scrips we have provided to quickly start the server!
+Now that you are all setup peruse the `package.json` and check out the various NPM scripts we have provided to quickly start the server!

 ## Services ##